claudiomenghi/MAPmAKER/readme.md

 # MAPmAKER organization

-- The extended verion of the paper in the file ICSE_extended.pdf .
 - Videos of the performed experiments.
 Folder ./ResultsPaper contains all the videos related with our evaluation and specifically with RQ1.
 These videos are grouped in two folder containing the two examples.
 Each of these folder contains a video for each ID for each step.
 For example, there two videos named “movie_1_Step1” and “movie_1_Step2” refer to the configuration marked with ID 1.